 - Add photos you previously took

-- You ad is ready to go and be prepared to get several emails.
+- Your ad is ready to go and be prepared to get several emails.
 Many of which will ask your lowest price or begin negotiations.
-This is when you LIST is invaluable.
+This is when your LIST is invaluable.
 You can easily reference it to see what prices you posted the items at and see what wiggle room you are willing to give.
 If you aren’t in a hurry to sell then don’t wiggle!
 If you aren’t getting inquiries, you likely priced it too high or didn’t title it to get noticed.

 - With any high-priced items, $500 or so plus, you may get spam inquiring about your item.
-If it is western union or “I will send you certified check if you remove your ad now”, etc..
-DON’T even reply.
-Just delete and mark as spam.
-You should only deal in cash and in person!
+If it is western union or “I will send you certified check if you remove your ad now”, etc. DON’T even reply.
+Just delete and mark it as spam.
+You should only deal with cash and in person!
 If you don’t have a warm and fuzzy with someone, don’t sell.
 Your safety isn’t worth it, so just wait for the next person to give you an offer.

 - Be cautious with others entering your home.
 If they are coming to your home, have your Craigslist items near the door or in the garage.
 If you are going to meet with someone for the exchange, ensure it is a very populated public place.

 Have fun and enjoy your cleanse.
 You will be amazed at what other people are looking for.
-This is better than a garage sell, because people are looking for exact items.
+This is better than a garage sale because people are looking for exact items.
 If in doubt, try to sell and see what happens.
 While it may seem like loads of work, it is a bit fun.
-Not to mention the reward after with having less clutter in your home/garage or where ever.
+Not to mention the reward after having less clutter in your home/garage or where ever.

 Example LIST: ( I LOVE Excel!)

 Please feel free to comment and let me know what you think or what has worked for you.